johnwatson484/azure-event-hubs-test-client/README.md

 ### Set the total
 The number of copies of the event to send.
 ## Errors
-If invalid crendentials or malformed JSON is provided an error will be returned through the client.
+If invalid credentials or malformed JSON is provided an error will be returned through the client.